Disney Creating New Mouse Ear Hat Designs And Other Merchandise

 Mickey Mouse ears and hats are trademark Disney headgear since the 1950s.
-There are variations of the ear designs, and in fact some of the newest designs debuted at the World of Disney store at Disney Springs last weekend, reports the Orlando Sentinel.
+There are variations of the ear designs, and in fact, some of the newest designs debuted at the World of Disney store at Disney Springs last weekend, reports the Orlando Sentinel.
 Stefanie Whitmore, the director of merchandise strategy and product development, spoke with journalists about the mousey earwear, as well as other merchandising trends.

-Apparently, Disney has chosen not to tinker with the traditional mouse eared hats, and Whitmore stated this was because they truly did not want to “mess with a classic.”
+Disney has chosen not to tinker with the traditional mouse eared hats, and Whitmore stated this was because they truly did not want to “mess with a classic.”
 The change is subtle, it seems, with the addition of a red liner and words from the Mickey Mouse Club theme song.
-One line included is “Who’s the leader of the club,” as well as names which can still be embroidered on the back of the mouse eared hats.
+One line included is “Who’s the leader of the club,” as well as names which can still be embroidered on the back of the mouse ear hats.

 As for the second style change, Whitmore says it is a straightforward ballcap equipped with the mouse ears and topped with a Mickey Mouse Club patch.
-The hate will be black aside from the text on the back of the hat, which reads “Official Mouseketeer.”
+The hat will be black, aside from the text on the back of the hat, which reads “Official Mouseketeer.”

 “The back of the merchandise has become almost as important as the front.”